sosiristseng/sosiristseng.github.io/docs/applications/research/PDF to tiff.md

     choco install -y ghostscript imagemagick
     ```

-> [! note ]
+!!! note

-> For security reasons, PDF read/write operations are disable by default.
+    For security reasons, PDF read/write operations are disable by default.
 You enable this function by editing the settings file

 ```xml title="/etc/ImageMagick-7/policy.xml"
 <policy domain="coder" rights="read | write" pattern="PDF" />
 ```

+### Command example

-How to convert `pdf` to `tiff`:
+How to convert a `pdf` file to a `tiff` one:

 ```sh
 convert -density 300 \